wq/wq/docs/guides/organize-inputs-into-fieldsets.md

 // navigate to /surveys/new
 ```

+> As the configuration above shows, defining a fieldset causes the corresponding fields to be nested under a "group" field.
+Similarly, the actual JSON data sent from/to the wq.db API will include a nested object containing those attributes.
+In general this will all be handled transparently by wq, but if you are using a custom [context plugin] to set defaults, be sure to return a nested object like `{"admin": {"status": "active" }}` (even though the actual database table is not nested).

 ## Step 2: Customize Fieldset Appearance

 The default [`<Fieldset/>`][Fieldset] component may be sufficient for many cases where just a simple vertical grouping is required.
 However, it is common to override the layout with a different component.
 In this example, you might want to make the first group horizontal and the second one collapsible.
 To do this, we will need to set the `control.appearance` on the entries in `wq_fieldset`.